-I write about fascinating women caught up in extraordinary times.
+I am fascinated by scrappy women caught up in extraordinary times.

 Sam Clark and Marta Rusten provide technical support for all of my computer issues, and they were essential to the creation of this site.

-I am a big fan of chocolate, historical fiction, an odd variety of t.v. shows, and going out to the movies.
+I am a big fan of narrative nonfiction.
+Come join my Facebook discussion group Nonfiction Fans, which I co-moderate with the fabulous Pamela Toler.
+I also read a lot of historical fiction, and I enjoy an odd variety of t.v. shows and going out to the movies.

 Questions?
 Comments?
 Want to know why I’m called the nonfiction fairy godmother?
 I’d love to hear from you.
 Follow me on Twitter @KaminskiTheresa and/or contact me at misstk23[at]gmail[dot]com